saif5911/Meme-App/README.md

-The APP typically involve the following components
+Overview of the MEME App :

 1.User Interface: The app would have a graphical user interface (GUI) that allows users to browse and view memes.
 This would typically involve designing and implementing layouts using XML and Kotlin code.